7 things you didn’t know about cat paws

 ‘Hemmingway cats’ are famously known for having one extra toe than that of other cat breeds.
 But did you know that ALL cats have more toes on their front paws than on their back paws?
 With the exception of the unique American Polydactyl breed (aka Hemmingway cats), all cats have 5 toes on their front feet and only 4 on their hind.

-The extra toes on each front paw are actually called “dew claws”, which are kind of like thumbs for kitty paws.
+The extra toes on each front paw are actually called “dew claws”, which are a little like thumbs for kitty paws.
 These extra toes can aid in a cat’s natural hunting ability, however, because they’re located higher up on the paw, they don’t wear down as fast as the others.
 So make sure your cat has a sturdy and durable cat scratcher to help manicure all their claws.

 What if your cat could know you were walking in the room before they saw you?
 Well, they actually can!
 Cat paws are covered in tiny little nerve receptors that act as a sensing communication hub for your cat.
 These small sensory receptors can feel the smallest of vibrations or pressures emanating from the ground and, in turn, alert your cat to surrounding movement.
 In the wild, this 6th sense is super beneficial to help cats keep away from predators or danger.
 But as our domesticated feline friends, it’s really just a good signal that it’s time to curl up with a cozy cat blanket and you, their favorite human.